shahiljain/mailspring-dark-adwaita/README.md

 1. Rounding out the send button to make it look more like gnome
 2. Would like to create an option to move the window controls to the right for non mac users.
 3. Replacing all the icons to make them look more like gnome.

+While I am working on them, I have no css knowledge, I am just piecing code together from different projects.
+I would love any help I could get on these.